vinser/flibgo/README.md

 This **flibgo** release only supports FB2 publications, both individual files and zip archives.

-OPDS-catalog is checked and works with mobile readers FBReader and PocketBook Reader with a library of 450,000 publications
+OPDS-catalog is checked and works with mobile readers FBReader and PocketBook Reader

 ## 1-2-3 Installation